πŸ—‘οΈβ“ Delete Matched and One NOT Condition Option in Entity Framework ExtensionsDelete only when at least one value is different

 In summary:

-• If the Version value is equal, the customer cannot be deleted
+• If Version differs β†’ delete the customer

 context.BulkDelete(customers, options =>